quality-sites/calculator/README.md

 Developer: Niyazi Niyazi\
 Version Number: 5b8d0fd276b6d288905ed2f63a934e057e8feca2

-This is a simple calculator build using react.
+This is a simple calculator built using react.

 ## To run application:
 First install packages using 'yarn install'